wp-plugins/fb-comments-importer/readme.txt

 == Description ==

-FB Comments Importer is a simple plugin that lets you import comments from your Facebook page directly into Wordpress comments system.
+FB Comments Importer is a simple plugin that lets you import comments from your Facebook page directly into a Wordpress comments system.
 It gives your site an SEO boost and it makes it look even more alive.

+We also have a PRO version with additional features:
+* Import comments from regular posts, images or statuses
+* Import from pages, groups or profiles
+* Manually connect post with comments
+* Import from older posts
+* Automate the import process (with WP cron)
+* Faster and more efficient support

-Since this is the first version, there are possibly some bugs so please open a support ticket if you notice one and we will fix it ASAP!
+For any issues with the plugin, please open a support ticket and we will fix it ASAP!

 == Installation ==

-1. Unzip `FBCommentsImporterFree.zip` to your `/wp-content/plugins/` directory
+1. Unzip `fb-comments-importer.zip` to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Create a Facebook APP at developers.facebook.com/apps/
-3. Setup the plugin options by using the `FB Comments Importer` page
+4. Configure the plugin by going to the `FB Comments Importer` page

 == Frequently asked questions =